🇰🇪 Techfugees KENYA 🇰🇪

 Mary Munyoki is a technology innovation and entrepreneurship enthusiast with a passion to empower displaced and marginalised youth and women in relation to technology for development.
 Her specialities are in strategic project management, business development, human resources, multi-stakeholder partnerships, policy engagement and programs operation.
 Get in touch with Mary Linkedin

-🙏 We would also like to thank Priscilla Queirolo who was Techfugees’ Regional Development Volunteer in Africa based in Nairobi during the first months of 2019 as well as Benjamin Hounsell who led Techfugees in Kenya since day one.
+🙏 We would also like to thank Beryl Onyango who used to take care of comms before Aya, Priscilla Queirolo who was Techfugees’ Regional Development Volunteer in Africa based in Nairobi during the first months of 2019 as well as Benjamin Hounsell who led Techfugees in Kenya since day one.